saint3347/wangEditor/manual/chapter2/getJSON.md

 # Get Or Set JSON Data

 ## Get JSON
-You can use `editor.txt.getJSON()` API to get JSON content, the format as follows:
+You can use `editor.txt.getJSON()` to get JSON content, the format as follows:

 ```json
 [